 LONSEC STRONGLY RECOMMENDS THIS DOCUMENT BE READ IN CONJUNCTION WITH THE RELEVANT PRODUCT DISCLOSURE STATEMENT.
-IMPORTANT NOTICE: Issued by Lonsec Research Pty Ltd ABN 11 151 658 561 AFSL 421 445 (Lonsec).
+IMPORTANT NOTICE: Issued by Lonsec Research Pty Ltd ABN 11 15 1685 561 AFSL 421 445 (Lonsec).
 Lonsec receives a fee from the fund manager or financial product issuer(s) for researching the financial product(s), using objective criteria and for services including research subscriptions.
 Lonsec's fee is not linked to the rating(s) outcome.
 Lonsec Investment Solutions Pty Ltd ABN 95 608 837 583 CAR (CAR: 001236821) of Lonsec receives fees under separate arrangement for providing investment consulting advice to clients, which includes model portfolios, approved product lists and other financial advice and may receive fees from this fund manager or financial product issuer for providing investment consulting services.
-Refer to the Conflicts of Interest Statement at Lonsec.com.au/important-documents.
-Lonsec does not hold the financial product(s) referred to in this document, but details of these holdings are not known to the Analyst(s).
+Refer to the Conflicts of Interest Statement at: Lonsec.com.au/important-documents Lonsec does not hold the financial product(s) referred to in this document, but details of these holdings are not known to the Analyst(s).
 Warnings: In line with industry practice returns may be estimated, to access verified returns please refer to the product provider.
 Past performance is not a reliable indicator of future performance.
 Any advice is General Advice based on the investment merits of the financial product(s) alone, without considering the investment objectives, financial situation and particular needs of any particular person.
 It is not a recommendation to purchase, redeem or sell the relevant financial product(s).
-Before making an investment decision the reader must consider his or her financial circumstances or seek personal financial aproduct(s).
-Before making an investment decision the reader must consider his or her financial circumstances or seek personal financial product(s).
-Before making an investment decision the reader must consider his or her financial product before making any decision about whether to acquire a financial product.
-Lonsec's research process relies upon the participati
+Before making an investment decision the reader must consider his or her financial product davice on its appropriateness.
+Read the Product Disclosure Statement for each financial product before making any decision about whether to acquire a financial product.
+Lonsec's research process relies upon the participate in Lonsec's research process, Lonsec reserves the right to withdraw the document at any time and discontinue future coverage.
+The product rated in this publication may have rel